BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: I did some practice exercises on Dataquest.

 **Thoughts:** I had to revise some base concepts, because I studied them some months ago, so it was very useful to get to basics.

+### Day 7: March 11, 2020

+**Today's Progress**: I continued with my Facebook ADs project.
+Today I cleaned a bit the code, but got some problems with Google API access.
+Ready to resolve everything tomorrow.

+**Thoughts:** I'm determined to finish the project in the next few days.
+Finally I will have all my data automatically uploaded on Google Sheets.